hughpyle/ASR33/cups/README.md

 The teletype is four devices in one: hardcopy display (printer), tape punch, keyboard, and tape reader.
 So, shouldn't the printer be available to modern applications?

 Here's how to configure a Raspberry Pi to share the teletype as a networked printer, using CUPS.
+This assumes the hardware configuration such as [this](../rpi/) where the teletype is a USB serial device on the Raspberry Pi host.

 ## TODO